ankraft/ACME-oneM2M-CSE/docs/Running.md

 ### Hiding Resources in the Console's Tree

-Sometimes it would be useful if one could hide resources from the console's resource tree.
+Sometimes it could be useful if one would be able to hide resources from the console's resource tree.
 That can be accomplished by listing these resources in the setting *[cse.console].hideResources*.
 Simple wildcards are allowed in this setting.

 Example to hide all resources with resource identifiers starting with 'acp':

 	[cse.console]
 	hideResources=acp*

+### Exporting Resources

+One of the tasks the CSE performs during start-up is that it imports resources located in the *init* directory.
+This builds up an initial resource tree.
+See [Importing Resources](Importing.md#resources) for a more detailed description.

+With the console command "E - Export resource tree to *init* directory" one can export the current state of the resource tree to the *init* directory so that it can be imported again automatically during the next CSE start-up, or reset.
+The structured resource path and the resource type are taken for the filename of the resources, and should be therefore easily identifiable.

 ## Running a Notifications Server